cozy/cozy-docs/src/documents/en/hack/getting-started/learn-single-page-app-way.html.md

 If you want to know everything about single page app, we advise you to [check out this resource](http://singlepageappbook.com/) in order to learn more about Singe Page Apps.

-From now on we'll use the SPA acronym to talk about Single Page Apps or everyone is going to shoot themselves.
+From now on we'll use the acronym "SPA" to talk about Single Page Apps or everyone is going to shoot themselves.

 Let's make your bookmark application with the single page app way!